Simplifying Multi-Cloud Observability With Open Source

 Why Observability Needs a Different Approach for Multi-Cloud

-In a world where the organization relies just on one cloud, observability is not complicated.
+In a world where an organization relies on just one cloud, observability is not complicated.
 You have one SDK, dashboard, and schema that users have to understand.

 // Azure Monitor